xitrum-framework/xitrum-doc/guide/async.rst

 * ``respondWebSocket``: responds a WebSocket text frame

 Xitrum does not automatically send any default response.
-You must explicitly call respondXXX to send response.
+You must explicitly call respondXXX methods above to send response.
 If you don't call respondXXX, Xitrum will keep the HTTP connection for you, and you can call respondXXX later.